 Email validation for marketers who send high-volume email campaigns is not a recommendation.
 It’s a must.

-It’s a routine you must create and follow regularly to make sure that you’re sending your messages to valid, active, even engaged email addresses.
+It’s a something you must create and follow-through regularly in your email hygiene routine to make sure that you’re sending your messages to valid, active, even engaged email addresses.
 Your sender reputation, email deliverability, and the effectiveness of your email marketing campaigns depend on it.

 Unfortunately, you can’t always depend on the individuals who fill out your sign-up forms to provide you with an email address that meets these criteria.
 For example, someone could enter an incorrect email address accidentally.
 Alternatively, a person or a bot might intentionally enter a fake or malicious email address.